cleecoloma/data-structures-and-algorithms/javascript/stack-and-queue/README.md

 # Challenge Title
 ## Stack And Queue
-> This coding challenge is to create Linked List method - zip.
-This method zip two linked lists together into one so that the nodes alternate between the two lists and return a reference to the the zipped list.
+> This coding challenge is to utilize a Linked List as the underlying data storage mechanism to implement both a `Stack` and a `Queue.`

 ### Whiteboard Process
 ![Linked List Zip](../images/linked-list-zip.png)